scottdennis333/hockey-hacks/server/README.md

 ## Purpose

 This server automates the OAuth2 flow to get a Yahoo refresh token, which is required for the main Hockey Hacks application to access Yahoo Fantasy Sports APIs.
+Yahoo requires the redirect uri to use `https`, so we use ngrok to create a secure tunnel.

 ## How It Works